civican/legisinfo/42-1/bills/C-29/bill_text.md

 The definition **monthly joint income** in subsection 22(1) of the Act is replaced by the following:

-**monthly joint income** of a pensioner and **their** spouse or common-law partner in a current payment period is the amount that equals 1/12 of the total **of both of their** incomes for the base calendar year; however, for the purpose of calculating the allowance that may be paid to the pensioner's spouse or common-law partner under subsection (3) for **either of the following periods**, it is the amount that equals 1/12 of the income of the spouse or common-law partner for the base calendar year:
+**monthly joint income** of a pensioner and their spouse or common-law partner in a current payment period is the amount that equals 1/12 of the total of both of their incomes for the base calendar year; however, for the purpose of calculating the allowance that may be paid to the pensioner's spouse or common-law partner under subsection (3) for either of the following periods, it is the amount that equals 1/12 of the income of the spouse or common-law partner for the base calendar year:

-the months during which the pensioner is an incarcerated person described in subsection 5(3), exclusive of the first month of incarceration and the month of release; **or**
+the months during which the pensioner is an incarcerated person described in subsection 5(3), exclusive of the first month of incarceration and the month of release; or

 if a direction made under subsection 19(8) in respect of the spouse or common-law partner has not been cancelled under subsection 19(9), the months, exclusive of the first month, during which the spouse or common-law partner is not living with the pensioner in a dwelling maintained by one or the other of them; (**revenu conjoint mensuel**)